 Sorrento is located on the Amalfi Coast overlooking the Bay of Naples.
 A good base for exploring Italy’s most beautiful locales while on your yacht charter, Sorrento is surrounded by unspoiled countryside to the south, Pompeii to the north, the Amalfi Coast to the east, and just off its coast, the beautiful island of Capri.

 Draped in fragrant citrus trees, walnut bushes and olive groves, the landscape of Sorrento paints a picture of historic simplicity and grace.
 Its quaint cobblestone streets are lined with the laundry-covered balconies and terraces – another nod to charming, antique Italy.

-Take a walk through the cliffside town of Sorrento, and you’ll find a pocket of the Italian coastline that still lives in the past.
+While on your Sorrento yacht charter, take a walk through the cliffside town of Sorrento, and you’ll find a pocket of the Italian coastline that still lives in the past.

 Sorrento Yacht Charter Highlights

 - Spectacular views of Naples, Vesuvius, and the Isle of Capri